adarsh-79/edazer/README.md

 - **Type-based Column Selection:** Find columns by dtype (e.g., int, float categorical).
 - **Flexible Subsetting:** Use the `lookup` method to view head, tail, or random samples.
 - **Custom DataFrame Naming:** Track multiple DataFrames with custom names for clarity.
+- **Primary Key Detection:** Automatically identify single or multi-column combinations that can serve as unique identifiers.

 ---